 Whether we like it or not, part of the human experience is pain.
 Physical pain comes along with all the other sensations of having a body.
-Luckily for us humans we have many different ways to move past the little aches and pains so we can enjoy all the other sensations these beautiful bodies provide us.
-Unfortunately for some however, the aches aren’t so little.
+Luckily for us humans, we have many different ways to move past the little aches and pains so we can enjoy all the other sensations these beautiful bodies provide us.
+Unfortunately for some, however, the aches aren’t so little.
 In fact, according to the CDC, 50 million adult Americans suffer from some form of chronic pain.
-This is much more extreme and lasts a great deal longer than the acute pain most of us are accustom to feeling.
+This is much more extreme and lasts a great deal longer than the acute pain most of us are accustomed to feeling.

 What is Chronic Pain

 The National Institute of Neurological Disorders and Stoke explain chronic pain as follows:

 “While acute pain is a normal sensation triggered in the nervous system to alert you to possible injury and the need to take care of yourself, chronic pain is different.
 Chronic pain persists.
 Pain signals keep firing in the nervous system for weeks, months, even years.
 There may have been an initial mishap — sprained back, serious infection, or there may be an ongoing cause of pain — arthritis, cancer, ear infection, but some people suffer chronic pain in the absence of any past injury or evidence of body damage.
 Many chronic pain conditions affect older adults.